jenkinsci/startup-trigger-plugin/README.md

   - Run when node brought online
     - This will trigger when a node is "Temporarily Reconnected".
 For example: Node was previously "Marked as offline" and has now been brought online.
   - Both
-    - Use this value to specify that both events should trigger build execution.
+    - Use this value to specify that both events should trigger build execution

 ## Development Environment
 This plugin seems to build successfully in all versions of Maven, but only releases correctly in Maven 3.3.9